Tomev/LSD/README.md

 **L**LM **S**pam **D**etector is a proof of concept
-showing if and how an out-of-the-box LLM can be used as another layer of phishing / spam detection.
-Turns out it might work.
+showing if and how an out-of-the-box LLM can be used as an additional layer of phishing / spam detection.
+Turns out that after some tweaks it might work pretty well.

 ## Methodology and results